 Dr Naveen Bhambani (Surgical Oncologist) is an experienced Surgical Oncologist with a special interest in Thoracic and GI Oncology.
 He did his 3-year rotational residency in Oncosurgery and a one-year Fellowship in Thoracic Surgery from Tata Memorial Hospital, Mumbai.
-He has completed various other fellowships in Thoracic and Minimal Access Oncosurgery from National Cancer Center, Tokyo.
+Dr. Naveen has completed various other fellowships in Thoracic and Minimal Access Oncosurgery from National Cancer Center, Tokyo.
 He also did his CRSA European Chapter Colorectal Course at ACOI’s Special School of Mini Invasive Robotic Surgery of Misericordia Hospital, Grosseto (Italy).
 After that, he was an Associate Consultant in Oncosurgery at the P.D.Hinduja National Hospital & Research Center, Mumbai, for over two years and spent a year as Consultant Surgical Oncologist & Minimal Access Oncosurgery in-charge at Bhagwan Mahaveer Cancer Hospital & Research Centre, Jaipur.
 He is presently developing the role of Minimal-Access Surgery (MAS) and Robotic Surgery in Oncology.
 Currently, he is a freelance consultant, primarily working at Jupiter Hospital and Hinduja Khar.

 Head and Neck Cancer and Thoracic Cancer

 The primary cause for head and neck cancers is Tobacco and its related toxins.
 People in India consume a lot of Tobacco and betel Nut in many forms, which is why Head and Neck Cancer is in trend in the country.
 The head and neck zone is a very functional zone, it’s the input point for all our five senses, so it is now crucial to stop Tobacco use.
-The habit of eating spicy food mainly causes thoracic cancer, which is often mistaken for tuberculosis in our country.
+The habit of eating spicy food mainly causes thoracic cancer, which is often accidentally classified as tuberculosis in our country.

 The Gastro-Intestinal system is primarily the system that assimilates the nutrition that we take.
 One of the common issues is that people intake very low Fiber content and very high refined flour in their diet, one of the most significant fast food components.
 The longer the food stays in contact with the Gastro-Intestinal lining, they tend to instigate mutation in the cell, leading to cancer.
 It is important to note that cancers like Colon Cancer and Gastro-Intestinal cancer have a good prognosis if detected early.